-The general English concentration offers advised elective courses which can be combined by students in consultation with advisors as they decide on specific career-path development.
+The general English concentration offers both required courses and advised elective courses which can be combined by students in consultation with advisors as they decide on specific career-path development.
 These focal areas add to or reinforce competencies sought after by postgraduate degree programs in fields such as law, business and education; by corporate and professional employers; and by graduate English and education programs.